 The following Q&A is excerpted from Clifford Mishler’s Coins: Questions & Answers, 5th edition:

-Q: I have often been told that when buying a given coin, one should always buy an example of the best quality available, but I am wondering if there is valid justification for paying a multiple of ten times more for an MS-65 (Select) than for an MS-63 (Uncirculated with attractive eye appeal), or a like multiple for an MS-67 (Gem) over and MS-65.
+Q: I have often been told that when buying a given coin, one should always buy an example of the best quality available, but I am wondering if there is valid justification for paying a multiple of 10 times more for an MS-65 (Select) than for an MS-63 (Uncirculated with attractive eye appeal), or a like multiple for an MS-67 (Gem) over an MS-65.

 Q: What types of coins are best to buy for investment?

 A: Supply and demand are the dominant persuasions of the marketplace.
 In the world of coins, the demand is expressed in two ways.
 First, the demand of type; there is a greater demand for the relatively common Lincoln cent than for scarce Byzantine bronze.
 Within the desired type, the demand is greatest for the coins of lower mintage and higher grade.
 Supply is meaningless unless there is a demand for the type; an 800-plus-year-old denier of Richard the Lionheart can be purchased for a low two-figure expenditure.
 Over the years, the higher grades of the lowest-mintage coins within a demand type have proven to be the soundest investment.